-- (9)The decision-making criteria adopted by each county to govern decisions of county decision-making authorities under this chapter have been met. - The reclassification of lands designated as important agricultural shall be based upon written findings of fact and conclusions of law pursuant to subchapters 7 and 11. - (e) A reclassification of lands designated as important agricultural lands shall be by an affirmative vote of two-thirds of the membership to which the commission is entitled. - (1)If the petition is not approved by a vote of two-thirds of the membership of the commission, it shall be deemed denied. - (2)The commission shall not accept any petition to designate lands as important agricultural lands covering substantially the same request for substantially the same land as had previously been denied by the commission within one year of the date of filing of findings of fact and conclusions of law denying the petition. - The commission may, upon petition by the farmer or landowner of lands designated as important agricultural lands, remove all or a portion of those important agricultural lands from the "important agricultural lands" designation if, after a hearing held pursuant to subchapter 14, the commission finds upon a preponderance of the evidence that a sufficient supply of water is no longer available to allow profitable farming of the land due to governmental actions, acts of God, or other causes beyond the farmer's or landowner's reasonable control. - (g) The commission may only remove an important agricultural land designation on lands originally designated as important agricultural lands pursuant to a declaratory order that both designated land as important agricultural lands and reclassified land as urban, rural or conservation, or a combination thereof, with the prior authorization of the legislature as expressed by a two-thirds vote of each house of the legislature voting separately.
-[Eff and comp NOV $0\ 2\ 2013$ ] (Auth: HRS §\$205-1, 205-7, 205-45) (Imp: HRS \$205-50)
+(d) The reclassification of lands designated as important agricultural shall be based upon written findings of fact and conclusions of law pursuant to subchapters 7 and 11.

+(e) A reclassification of lands designated as important agricultural lands shall be by an affirmative vote of two-thirds of the membership to which the commission is entitled.

+(1) If the petition is not approved by a vote of

+two-thirds of the membership of the commission, it shall be deemed denied.

+(2) The commission shall not accept any petition to designate lands as important agricultural lands covering substantially the same request for substantially the same land as had previously been denied by the commission within one year of the date of filing of findings of fact and conclusions of law denying the petition.

+(f) The commission may, upon petition by the farmer or landowner of lands designated as important agricultural lands, remove all or a portion of those important agricultural lands from the "important agricultural lands" designation if, after a hearing held pursuant to subchapter 14, the commission finds upon a preponderance of the evidence that a sufficient supply of water is no longer available to allow profitable farming of the land due to governmental actions, acts of God, or other causes beyond the farmer's or landowner's reasonable control.

-§15-15-128 Periodic review and amendment of 102
+(g) The commission may only remove an important agricultural land designation on lands originally designated as important agricultural lands pursuant to a declaratory order that both designated land as important agricultural lands and reclassified land as urban, rural or conservation, or a combination thereof, with the prior authorization of the legislature as expressed by a two-thirds vote of each house of the legislature voting separately.
+[Eff and comp 11/2/2013; comp OCT 18 2019] (Auth: HRS \$\$205-1, 205-7, 205-45) (Imp: HRS \$205-50)

-- important agricultural lands maps. (a) Amendment of the maps of important agricultural lands initiated by the county shall be conducted in accordance with section 15-15-109. - (b) In a county-initiated proceeding for an amendment of important agricultural land maps and designation under section 15-15-128(a), the "important agricultural lands" designation shall be removed from lands previously designated as important agricultural lands where the commission finds, by a preponderance of the evidence, that a sufficient supply of water is no longer available to allow profitable farming of the lands due to governmental actions, acts of God, or other causes beyond the farmer or landowner's reasonable control. - (c) The commission shall not remove the important agricultural lands designation if the lands were designated important agricultural lands by declaratory order in combination with the reclassification of land in the agricultural district to the rural, conservation or urban district pursuant to section 205-45, HRS, unless the legislature provides prior authorization by adoption of a concurrent resolution in accordance with section 205-45, HRS.
-[Eff and comp NOV 0 2 2013 ] (Auth: HRS §\$205-1, 205-7) (Imp: HRS §205-52)
+\$15-15-128 Periodic review and amendment of important agricultural lands maps. (a) Amendment of the maps of important agricultural lands initiated by the county shall be conducted in accordance with section 15-15-109.

+(b) In a county-initiated proceeding for an amendment of important agricultural land maps and designation under section 15-15-128(a), the "important agricultural lands" designation shall be removed from lands previously designated as important agricultural lands where the commission finds, by a preponderance of the evidence, that a sufficient supply of water is no longer available to allow profitable farming of the lands due to governmental actions, acts of God, or other causes beyond the farmer or landowner's reasonable control.

+(c) The commission shall not remove the important agricultural lands designation if the lands were designated important agricultural lands by declaratory order in combination with the reclassification of land in the agricultural district to the rural, conservation or urban district pursuant to section 205-45, HRS, unless the legislature provides prior authorization by adoption of a concurrent resolution in accordance with section 205-45, HRS.
+[Eff and comp 11/2/2013; comp OC 18 2019] (Auth: HRS \$\$205-1, 205-7)(Imp: HRS \$205-52)